replicated-demos/katacoda-scenarios/kubecon-eu-2022/kubecon-eu-2022-intro/step2.md

 # Making Trouble!

-Now that kubernetes is up & running, lets make some trouble in the cluster:
+Now that the chaotic kubernetes cluster is up & running, lets check to make sure it has multiple nodes:

-* Lets run the following to create chaos:
-`. install-trouble.sh`{{execute}}

-* Once the troubled cluster is deployed, lets check it:
 `kubectl get no`{{execute}}

 You should see 3 nodes in the cluster.